AppleSaph/BattleShips/README.md

-# BattleShipsClient
+# BattleShipsServer

-This is a client for the Battleships game.
+This is a server for the Battleships game.

 ## How to run
 1. Clone the repository
 2. Run the Main class
-3. Enter the server address, port and username
+3. Enter the port number
 4. Enjoy!

 ## Server Protocol